Scooter Rental In Bali Guide: What Families Need To Know

 We can’t believe our time in Bali, and in Indonesia in general, is done.
 While we’ve had many great memories here, some of our favorite memories involved doing a scooter rental in Bali.
-It was a great way to explore the island.
+It was a great way to explore the island like a local.
 And it was also a great way to get from place to place.

 There’s something thrilling about hopping on a scooter in Bali and driving through the winding roads throughout the island.
 On our scooters, we rode past rice paddies, village temples, and forests.
+The experience really solidified a love of travel in our kids.
 And we had a chance to escape the touristy parts of Bali.

 While choosing to rent a scooter in Bali does pose many risks for families, there are also many ways to stay safe on a scooter.
 And the freedom of travel it affords to families visiting Bali is well worth it!